Optimization of conveyance of quantum particles by moving potential well: Optimization of conveyance

 \section{Optimization of conveyance}

-In the previous section, we studied the relaxation of the survival probability for the constant acceleration rate from various viewpoints which give consistent results as they should be.
-In this section, we study some concrete processes $x_0(t)$ in which we carry a particle from the position $0$ to $L$ in a given time $\tau$:
+In the previous section, we studied the relaxation of the survival probability for the constant acceleration rate from various viewpoints, which give consistent results as they should.
+In this section, we study some concrete processes $x_0(t)$ in which we carry a particle from position $0$ to $L$ in a given time $\tau$:

-For the conveyance of particle from a position to another position, we need to accelerate the particle to move and then decelerate it to stop at the destination.
-Thus, we need to change acceleration rate in time.
-When we start with smoother acceleration, we need fast velocity in the process to arrive the destination in a given time $\tau$.
-Therefore, some optimization is necessary to realize a good conveyance.
+As mentioned, for the conveyance of a particle from a position to another position, we need to accelerate the particle to move, and then decelerate it to stop at the destination.
+Thus, we need to change the acceleration rate in time.
+When we start with smoother acceleration, we need fast velocity in the process to arrive at the destination in the given time $\tau$.
+Therefore, some optimization is necessary to realize good conveyance.